llvm/circt/docs/RationaleFIRRTL.md

 critical that Chisel, and by extension FIRRTL, have language-level semantics about how entities are named and how named entities are used and transformed.
 This must specify which entities with names in Chisel generate predictable output.
-Since names server multiple purposes in a design; for example, debugging, test-bench attachment, hooks for physical layout, etc; we must balance multiple needs.
+Since names serve multiple purposes in a design; for example, debugging, test-bench attachment, hooks for physical layout, etc; we must balance multiple needs.
 This section describes the base semantics, which are conservative and aimed at enabling debugging.  _It is expected that the